online-ml/chantilly/README.md

 > pytest
 ```

-The default testing backend used the [shelve](https://docs.python.org/3/library/shelve.html) module; you can also use redis:
+The default testing environment uses the [shelve](https://docs.python.org/3/library/shelve.html) module; you can also use redis:

 ```sh
 > pytest --redis